-26. Define installation when it comes to Junit.
+26. Define installation in the context of Junit.

-A fixture is also referred to as a constant state of collection of objects, which would then be used for the text implementation.
-The main objective of the use of a test fixture is in the fact there ought to be a familiar and fixed type of environment.
+A fixture is a constant state of collection of objects, which are used for text implementation.
+The main objective of the use of a test fixture is in that there ought to be both familiar and fixed type of environment.
 At the same time, these tests are run so the results can be repeated.
-That would comprise some of the following.
+The features of these tests include some of the following:

-• The setup method that runs every test • The teardown procedure that runs after the execution of particular tests
+• The setup method that runs every test • The teardown procedure that runs after the execution of each one of the tests

 27. Give an account of the test suite when it comes to Junit.

-The test suite refers to the principle, which concerns compiling a number of unit test cases in order to run it in a concurrent manner.
-In this manner, it would be interesting to note that when it comes to Junit, both Run with and the Suite comments are utilized in order to reveal the maximum advantages.
+The test suite refers to the principle of compiling a number of unit test cases in order to run it in a concurrent manner.
+It is important to note that when it comes to Junit, both Run With and The Suite comments are utilized in order to reveal the maximum advantages.

 28. What is a fixture?

 The fixture refers to a fixed state of a set of objects, which are used as the baseline for the running of tests.
 The objective of the test fixture is to make certain there is both a known and fixed environment where the tests are run so that the results can be repeated.
 It follows some of the following methods.